michalis0/Cloud-and-Advanced-Analytics/project/legacy/iot_gcp_old.md

 ## Use the micropython cloud Class

-* Go to (this link)[https://colab.research.google.com/drive/16X6q78X_r_gdjOi-2Dr5vRV905hrTvHp?usp=sharing].
-Go to File -> Save a copy in drive.
-On the left panel, click on the folder icon and then drag and drop your private key there.
-In the second cell of the notebook, change the private_key_file to be the name of your private key, and the project_id to be your project id.
-Run all cells and take note of the ID.
-Pay attention: you'll need to re-do this when the jwt expires!
-(I set 1000 minutes validity, which is 16hour)
+* To use the cloud class you need to download SSL/TLS certificate downloaded [here](https://pki.goog/roots.pem).
+We will need it in a few minutes.
+* Insert your project ID in "jwt_create.py".
+Substitute the path to the private key you generated in the following command and run the following command to get a jwt:
+  `python3 jwt_create.py PATH/TO/RSA_PRIVATE.PEM`
+  You will need to insert the jwt in the app file (see code below).
-* In the microython file (simple_cloud_app.py), you need to fill the first few lines with the IDs you annotated during the procedure, your wifi, and the jwt you've just created.
+* In the microython file, you need to fill the first few lines with the IDs you annotated during the procedure, your wifi, and the jwt.
-* Copy-paste the micropython code to flow and run.
+* We need to send some files to the m5Stack.
+In order to send the data, we need to use the ampy library.
+On linux/Mac , You can install `ampy` with `sudo pip3 install adafruit-ampy`, on Windows `pip install adafruit-ampy` more info [here](https://github.com/scientifichackers/ampy).
+Once installed, you need to connect the m5 via cable to your pc, then you need to identify the name of the port to which it is connected.
+* - On windows, open "Device Manager", look for PORTS, then you should see something like (not necessarily identical): "Silicon Labs CP210x USB to UART Bridge (COM5).
+The port is COM5.
+* - On Mac, open "System information", go to USB, you should see something like USB 3.0 Bus, then CP2104 USB to UART Bridge Controller.
+Note the serial number.
+* To send data to the m5 via ampy you need to use the following command: `ampy --port YOUR_PORT_HERE put LOCAL_FILE DESTINATION_FILE`.
+The following are EXAMPLES to show what the ampy commands look like, they are not exactly the ones you need now:
+* - `ampy --port /dev/tty.usbserial-025653AD put app_test.py /flash/apps/app_test.py`
+* - `ampy --port COM5 put app_test.py /flash/apps/app_test.py`
+* You need to send to the m5Stack the following file:
+1. TLS certificate (you downloaded it in the step above) in location `/flash`.
+This needs to be pushed through ampy because of the size of the file.
+The command should be something like:
+- `ampy --port YOUR_PORT put roots.pem`

+* To send the micropython file, you have 2 possibilities: either sending it with ampy and placing it under `/flash/apps`, or copy-pasting the code on flow.m5stack.
+As an initial test, use `simple_cloud_app.py`.
+Then, you can add your code and build your app for the project.
+If you choose ampy, the command should be something like:
+* - `ampy --port YOUR_PORT put simple_cloud_app.py /flash/apps/simple_cloud_app.py`
+> I recommend the first route: copy-pasting the code on flow, as it's simpler and faster.

 * If everything was done correctly you should see new data on your BigQuery table

 > PAY ATTENTION: the jwt expires.
-The duration of validity can be specified in the Colab notebook, inside "timedelta"
+The duration of validity can be specified in the jwt_create.py file.
+The current value is set at 2 hours.
+> OTHER NOTE: if ampy is not able to use the serial port, you will need to install a driver from (here)[https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads]
+>

 > Possible tricks to do debugging